 Mapping Britain's post-war prefabs

-I started plotting the online prefab locations map over three years ago, a couple of months after we closed the Prefab Museum in Catford in November 2014.
+I started plotting the online prefab locations map nearly five years ago, a couple of months after we closed the Prefab Museum in Catford in November 2014.

 The physical map on the wall in the hallway was smoke damaged and I had to rely on photos we had taken of it, entries in the visitors’ book, emails and Facebook posts.
 Some information was very specific, with street names and numbers (even descriptions of neighbours, and their pets!) others less so.
 After the museum closed we continued to receive locations and descriptions and it seemed appropriate to record them in one place that could be accessed by everyone with a connection to the internet.